Riparian Buffers for Wildlife

 Mechanical methods of weed control are preferable to using herbicides, which are likely to enter the water.

 While many different species will “find” your riparian buffer immediately after it has been planted, others will not use your buffer until it has a chance to mature, which may take several years to several decades.
-As your riparian buffer ages, the plant communities and habitat within it change as well and become attractive to different wildlife.
+As your riparian buffer ages, the plant communities and habitat within it also change and become attractive to different wildlife.
 Whatever type of riparian buffer you create, you have contributed a valuable resource for both people and wildlife.

 Sources of Assistance and Additional Information

 Verry, E. S., J. W. Hornbeck, and C. A. Dolloff.
 Riparian Management in Forests of the Continental Eastern United States.
 2001.
 Gives detailed information on the specific habitat needs and uses of wildlife along riparian zones in the eastern United States.
-Although geared towards forest managers, it still provides useful information for all landowners.
+Although geared toward forest managers, it still provides useful information for all landowners.

 Connecticut River Watershed

 Provides a useful 10-part fact sheet series, “Riparian Buffers for the Connecticut River” and details many aspects of riparian buffers for residential and agricultural landowners.
 Call 603-826-4800 for reprints.

 Pennsylvania’s Stream Releaf Program